 I mean, it’s hard enough to find overlapping interests to begin with.
 Once you throw in distance as a limitation, the search for shared interests can become rip-your-hair-out frustrating.
 But you cannot give up.
 Quality time is simply too important to sacrifice.

 The simplest solution is to find a game that both of you enjoy playing.
 This is easy if you met your partner through a video game (not an uncommon occurrence when playing well-known titles like EverQuest and World of Warcraft), but with a bit of open communication, the search shouldn’t be too difficult.

 Casual MMORPGs are great because of the provided virtual space.
 Arena-based PvP games can be fun for competitive couples, especially if it’s a team game that builds cooperation and teamwork (but be careful that you don’t get angry with each other).
 When all else fails, social mobile games are always an option: Pictionary, Scrabble, Minecraft, etc.

 If that still isn’t enough, or if you want some non-game ideas, you may want to check out this list of online activities for long distance couples courtesy of Reddit.

 Relationship advice is available all over the Internet but it’s hard to distinguish good advice from bad, which is doubly true for people who are in a place where they actually need that advice.
 Where can you look for further information?

 Udemy is a wonderful platform for online courses, similar to other online course websites like Khan Academy and Coursera.
-They have a course titled “Success In Online Dating” which is available for $30 (or less if you wait around for regular discounts).
+They have a course titled “Success In Online Dating” (no longer available).
 It’s not perfect but there are some good tidbits there.